-Mojo magazine November 2009 asked Hutter whether with his classical training he wrote scores when composing for Kraftwek.
+Mojo magazine November 2009 asked Hutter whether with his classical training he wrote scores when composing for Kraftwerk.
 He replied: "We made little notes.
-When I composed Autobahn with my partner Florian, we don't need many words, we just (mimes making notes or sketching), 'Yes, cars, tyres, asphalt, landscapes…' By using keywords, we could fantasize the whole symphony.
+When I composed 'Autobahn' with my partner Florian, we don't need many words, we just (mimes making notes or sketching), 'Yes, cars, tyres, asphalt, landscapes…' By using keywords, we could fantasize the whole symphony.
 That's how I make notes."

 It was engineer Conny Plank who introduced Kraftwerk to synthesizers.
 The first use to which they put their new Moog keyboard was the "car" sounds on this song.